There’s no foolproof, surefire recipe for success. Everybody’s path is different.

 9. They Never Stop Learning

 Accounting professionals who continue making forward progress in their careers are always learning—they’re never done.
+Learning is not only essential in order to keep up with changes in the industry, but also to develop skill sets that may be underutilized.

 “They continue to better themselves with professional development and further education,” says Katherine Marr, CPA, CA, and Director, Permanent Search – Toronto at The Mason Group, “Whether it’s the CFA, CBV, MBA, an online financial modeling course, or anything relevant to their career, they are always looking for a competitive advantage for their next step.”